j03-dev/russenger/README.md

 # Potato Messenger Hooks

+## Library to build facebook messenger bot with rust

 This documentation provides an overview and usage instructions for the Potato Messenger Hooks module.
 The module is responsible for handling incoming Facebook webhook requests, processing messages, and sending appropriate responses using the Potato Messenger API module.